Disclosure: Our content does not constitute financial advice. Speak to your financial advisor. We may earn money from companies reviewed. Learn more

-Mexican Peso Gold coins were issued as legal tender in the Republic of Mexico.
+Mexican peso gold coins were issued as legal tender in the Republic of Mexico.
 Their face values varied from two pesos all the way on up to 50 pesos.
 While these coins could easily be spent for everyday purchases in Mexico, no one would dare to trade them so cheaply in practice.
 The explanation is that the intrinsic value of these beautiful bullion coins is dramatically higher than the limited face value implies.
 Actual value of these lovely coins comes from primarily the spot price of gold and secondarily from the relevant supply and demand levels.

 In truth it is this intrinsic value that makes the market value of these coins and gives the retirement and investment portfolios which contain them their value.
 These coins come with a fairly substantial premium to spot gold prices.
 The reasoning has to do with their popular collectible traits.
 The premium is also explained by the costs of mining such coins and releasing them into circulation.

-These coins are also considered by the tax authorities to be too collectible with an excessive premium over spot gold prices.
+These coins are also considered by tax authorities to be “collectible” in nature as they carry too high of a premium over spot gold prices.
 Even though you can not house these historical pieces within your precious metals IRAs, they are still excellent means of building up a gold position for investment or retirement purposes.
 You can buy these coins as they are available from world gold bullion dealers throughout the globe.